thl19git/ANSI-C-to-MIPS-Compiler/c_compiler.md

 7. files containing multiple functions that call each other - done
 8. functions that take up to four parameters - done
 9. for loops - done
-10. arrays declared globally (i.e. outside of any function in your file) - maybe try this if we have time?
+10. arrays declared globally (i.e. outside of any function in your file) - maybe try this if we have time? probably not
 11. arrays declared locally (i.e. inside a function) - TODO
 12. reading and writing elements of an array - TODO
-13. recursive function calls - probably supported (untested)
+13. recursive function calls - done
 14. the `enum` keyword - TODO
 15. `switch` statements - TODO
 16. the `break` and `continue` keywords - done